camptocamp/geoshop-front/README.md

 #### Some values to note:

 - `apiUrl` : URL to the BE/API
-- `initialCenter` : sets the initial center of the map on the langing page
+- `defaultCenter` : sets the initial center of the map on the langing page
 - `initialExten` : the extent used for the calculation of the tiels.
 If this is changed the `resolutions` and the logic for the calcualtion of the `MatrixId` for the tile requets needs to be adapted as well.
 Currentli this is a BBox that is somewhat larger than the BBox of Switzerland.
 - `basemaps` : configure the base maps that can be selected
 - `mediaUrl` : if set to an empty string it will not be used.
 Instead the media/metadata will require a full functional URL